 The color palette tends to be more neutral with vintage textiles but Boesch added a hint of contrast to add depth and interest.
 "Being by the beach, I think we did a good job of this while adding some cooler undertones to make for a calm living space," she says.

-Reclaimed beams were installed to open up the ceiling in the master bedroom and add visual interest.
+Reclaimed beams were installed to open up the ceiling in the primary bedroom and add visual interest.
 It also helped to create a more spacious and relaxing environment.

 While she admits the side tables are a bit too matchy-matchy for her taste, the outlet price just couldn't be beaten.
 "Don’t be afraid to mix wood tones and metals, ever," she adds.
 "Also, If you have the option to add 3-way lighting with a switch next to your bedside, it’s a nice feature to not have to get out of your nest to cut the lights."